space150/spaceBase/README.md

 * Base font size for mobile vs desktop
 * Global variables for breakpoints, colors, fonts and more

-**Coming Soon**

-Detailed documentation is currently in orbit.
-In the meantime, feel free to explore!

 ## Getting Started

 1. `$ bower install spacebase` or download the ZIP and copy its contents into your project folder.